Induced Minors and Coarse Tree Decompositions: Layered Family

-Now we are ready to discuss some key properties of layered families.
-It follows from definition that $\f$ covers $V(G)$ and that the center of each set in $\f$ is unique to that set.
-Furthermore, elements of $\f$ are downward closed by definition. \begin{lemma} Let $G$ be a graph and $k$ be a positive integer.
+\begin{lemma} Let $G$ be a graph and $k$ be a positive integer.
 If $\f$ is a layered family of $G$ with thickness at most $k$, then for every $F \in \f$ and every $u,v \in F$, there exists a path in $G[F]$ from $u$ to $v$ that contains at most $2k-1$ vertices, all of which are ancestors of $u$ or $v$. \end{lemma} \begin{proof} Let $\Pi$ be the ordered partition of $V(G)$ such that $\f$ is the layered family corresponding to $(G,\Pi)$.
 Let $F \in \f$ be a set with center $w$, and let $u \in F$.
 By definition, there exists a directed path from $w$ to $u$ in the layer graph of $(G,\Pi)$, contained within $F$.
 Let $P = (v_1,\dots,v_\ell)$ be such a path, where $v_1 = w$ and $v_\ell = u$.
 Each vertex $v_i$ is a child of $v_{i-1}$, and a parent of a vertex must lie in a part of $\Pi$ with a strictly larger index; hence the vertices of $P$ all lie in distinct parts of $\Pi$.
 Since $\f$ has thickness at most $k$, the path $P$ uses at most $k$ parts of $\Pi$, and therefore $\ell \leq k$.
 Thus, $P$ is a path from $w$ to $u$ with at most $k$ vertices, all of which are ancestors of $u$.

 Now let $u,v$ be two vertices in $F$ and let $P_u$ and $P_v$ be the paths in $G[F]$ from $u$ and $v$ to the center of $F$, of length at most $k$, consisting solely of ancestors of $u$ and $v$, respectively.
 These two paths imply the existence of a $u$--$v$ walk $Q$ of length at most $2k-1$ contained within the set of ancestors of $u$ or $v$.
 Hence, the shortest $u$--$v$ path $P$ in $G[Q]$ has length at most $2k-1$ and lies within the same set.
 This completes the proof of the lemma. \end{proof}